 Let us proclaim the greatness of the Lord and rejoice together in the God who saves us.
+Lord, you do great things for us:

 You have mercy on those who fear you in every generation.
 We pray for your Church ...
+Lord, you do great things for us: All Holy is your name.
 You show the strength of your arm and cast down the mighty from their thrones.